 Because music sets the liturgical mood, and good song touches the very heart of one’s being, our parish music ministry is wide and varied.
-It consists of three choirs – adult church, adult chapel and children church – as well as cantors and a variety of instrumentalists.
+It consists of two choirs – adult church and adult chapel – as well as cantors and a variety of instrumentalists.
 If God gifted you with a singing voice, opportunities for choir membership are ongoing.

 Adult Choir